In early October we all got the big virus that shall not be named.

 Joshua and I had a medium go at things, while the kids had a mild couple days of low fever and fatigue.
 Joshua and I both experienced a bit more with 3+/- days of significant fatigue and headache.
 Luckily, his picked up as mine faded so we weren’t down at the same time.
 Neither of us lost our sense of smell, which I guess is less common with the current variant, but my appetite was off for a couple weeks and I do wonder if there was some relation.
 Isn’t half of taste actually smell, or something?
 Another interesting detail that we both experienced was chest congestion and a deep, productive cough picked-up at around Day 10-12, well after we were testing negative.
 I am 4 weeks out and just in the last couple days have stopped clearing my throat.

-When Beaudin was in active CAR T treatment, meaning he had CAR T cells activate in his body, we really could not risk him getting the virus- or so we thought.
-Reason being that if he had a rough go with it, they would prescribe steroids and the steroids would deactivate, or turn off, his T cells.
-We hadn’t come this far, upended so much, to have to turn off those million dollar cells with steroids.
+When Beaudin was in active CAR T treatment, meaning he had CAR T cells active in his body, we could not risk him getting the virus- or so we thought.
+Reason being that if he had a rough go with it, they would prescribe steroids and the steroids would deactivate, or turn off, his CAR T cells.
+We hadn’t come this far, upended so much, to turn off those million dollar cells.

-We took the big steps, like taking the boys out of school, but we were not limiting other areas like eating out, or being with friends.
+We took some big steps, like taking the boys out of public school, but we were not limiting other areas like eating out, or being with close friends.
 We tried to find a balance between big risks and big rewards and I think we did it.
-It’s a miracle that we went this long without getting it.
+It’s a miracle that we went this long without getting it, over 2.5 years.

 I am so glad that Beaudin, and the rest of us, faired well and that our bodies have been exposed to the virus.
 I am hoping we have a small bit of immunity (or maybe a large bit, go memory T cells go!) to get us through the depth of winter without another round.